paircolumbus/paircolumbus.github.io/pages/resources.md

 ### Rails
 The [Getting Started Guide](http://guides.rubyonrails.org/getting_started.html) is a great place for familiarizing yourself with core components like partials, helpers, migrations, and generators.

+[GoRails](https://gorails.com/episodes) is an awesome community to learn everything about the Ruby on Rails ecosystem.
+They also have a vibrant Discord server with thousands of active members.
+Check it out today!

 __Note:__ There's no expectation that you learn this stuff overnight, but instead that you review and start familiaring yourself with key concepts.
 Bring your questions to our first meetup!